aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

     2.188550597862162e-5

-The diameter of droplets from flashing breakup can be calculated from the following empirical correlation[^8] and the mean droplet diameter is simply the smallest of either the aerodynamic or flashing diameter[^9] In almost all cases that are relevant for release modeling capillary breakup is not significant.
+The diameter of droplets from flashing breakup can be calculated from the following empirical correlation([Woodward 1998](#woodward-1998), 50) and the mean droplet diameter is simply the smallest of either the aerodynamic or flashing diameter([Johnson and Woodward 1999](#johnson-1999), 64) In almost all cases that are relevant for release modeling capillary breakup is not significant.

 $$ d_p = { {0.03} \over {10 + 4.0 \cdot (T - T_b) } }$$

 ![image.png](/images/butane_leak_example_files/att2.png)

-[^7]: *Estimating the Flammable Mass of a Vapour Cloud* pg 49

-[^8]: *Estimating the Flammable Mass of a Vapour Cloud* pg 50, equation 4.30

-[^9]: *RELEASE - A Model with Data to Predict Aerosol Rainout in Accidental Releases* pg 64

 ```julia